Queensland greyhounds to soon require log books

 Queensland greyhound racing

-QUEENSLAND owners and trainers will soon have to keep log book records for every greyhound under new reforms soon to be implemented by and the Queensland Racing Commission.
+QUEENSLAND owners and trainers will soon have to keep log book records for every greyhound under new reforms soon to be implemented by and the Queensland Commission.

 The log book concept is based on recommendations from the MacSporran commission of inquiry into the regulation of the industry.